 Competencies That a Good Peer Support Specialist Must Have

-If you have been through a recovery process and taken steps to become a peer support specialist, you must have the required abilities to be able to assist individuals experiencing behavioral health challenges.
+Suppose you have been through a recovery process and taken steps to become a peer support specialist.
+In that case, you must be able to assist individuals experiencing behavioral health challenges.
 These competencies often include the following:

 Recovery-oriented: